Liquid Fuel Supply (Minimum Biobased Petrol Content) Amendment Bill 2022

 6.18 pmMr MILLAROpposes

-As committee deputy chair, acknowledged the bill's good intentions but argued it needs more work, expressing concerns about placing regulatory burden on retailers rather than wholesalers and the reversal of onus of proof provisions.
+As committee deputy chair, acknowledged the bill's good intentions but opposed it due to concerns about additional regulation on small and medium regional retailers, disproportionate penalties, and reversal of the onus of proof.

 6.24 pmMr MARTINOpposes